Georgie Campbell: Early life

 Campbell started horse riding at an early age as her mother ran a livery yard and riding school.

 Career

 Campbell started her equestrian career in Kent after having a number of successes with the Romney Marsh Pony Club.
 In 2010 she debuted at the Land Rover Burghley Horse Trials.
 She competed in the top levels of eventing for many years, including the five-star Badminton and Burghley events.

 Personal life

 Campbell married fellow equestrian rider Jesse Campbell in Ramsbury, Wiltshire in December 2020.
 The couple previously lived in Marlborough, Wiltshire before later relocating to Little Scotney Farm, Kent, where they set up Team Campbell Eventing.
 Her husband is a member of the New Zealand eventing team.

 Accident and death

-Campbell suffered a fatal fall while competing at the Bicton International Horse Trials in Devon, England on 26 May 2024.
+Campbell was killed when her horse fell on top of her while competing at the Bicton International Horse Trials in Devon, England on 26 May 2024.

 British Eventing paid tribute to Campbell calling her an "extremely talented and accomplished rider".